Applying for a passport or ID card if you live in Thailand

-You can collect your document from the embassy in Bangkok between 13.30 and 15.00 Monday to Thursday.
+You can collect your document from the embassy in Bangkok between 13.30 and 15.00 Monday to Thursday and between 11.00 and 12.00 on Friday.
 You do not need to make an appointment.
 First check which days our offices are closed.

 Have your document sent by post

-You can also have your new passport or ID card sent to you.
+You can also have your new passport sent to you.
 You will have to pay the postage charge yourself.

 If you want your document sent to an address in Myanmar, Cambodia or Laos, you should provide a self-addressed envelope and stamps to the value of THB 650 when you submit your application.